JustinDearden/nodejs-authentication/README.md

   - Provides a health check endpoint (`/health`) to verify database connectivity and overall API status.
 - **Environment Validation:**
   - Validates essential environment variables (e.g., `JWT_SECRET`) on startup, preventing misconfiguration.

 ---

-## Additional Notes

-- **Environment Variables Priority:**
-  - When running with Docker Compose, the environment variables specified in the docker-compose file will override those in your local `.env` file.
-- **Production Considerations:**
-  - In production, consider integrating centralized logging (e.g., ELK, Splunk), secure secret management, and additional error monitoring.
-- **Extensibility:**
-  - This API is built with modularity in mind.
-Additional features, such as advanced user roles or audit logging, can be added easily.

----